jbrucker/guessing-game/README.md

 	}
 ```

-The attributes annotated with `@FXML` will be automatically set by JavaFX with a reference to a component in the UI with the same name (id).
+The attributes annotated with `@FXML` are used to connect the attributes to UI components in the FXML file.
+JavaFX will set each attributes with a reference to the UI component with the same name (fx:id).
 This is how you connect your visual components to Java code.
 Its up to you to assign ids to UI components (using SceneBuilder) and make sure they *exactly match* the names in the controller class.

+*Hint:* When coding, define variables for the UI components in the controller first, annotated with `@FXML`.
+Then when you edit the UI in SceneBuilder, SceneBuilder will populate the drop-down fx:id boxes with the names it read from the controller.
+This avoids typing errors.

 The `initialize()` method initializes the UI.
 In the guessing game code, we set the text on labels:
 ```java